-June Camp is excited to welcome Bata Marcetic to teach Serbian Folk Dances.
-Miroslav Bata Marcetic was a leading performer, soloist and choreographer, with the Serbian National Folk Ensemble “Kolo” in Belgrade, Serbia and Montenegro (former Yugoslavia) for seventeen years and is the recipient of several awards for his artistic work.
-He has attended almost all folk dance seminars held in former Yugoslavia and eventually, he became the instructor of several workshops held in former Yugoslavia, Japan, Israel and currently in Canada and the USA.
-As a well-known choreographer, he was chosen by the Folk Dance Association of Serbia to be a judge at folklore competitions that were taking place in Serbia and Montenegro from 1980 to 1993.
-In 2004, Miroslav established his own school of dance, “Academy of Serbian Folk Dancing” which includes more than 300 dancers of all ages, and a folk band instructed and directed by Mica Petrovic, a music coach par excellence, whose last forty years of his adult life have been dedicated to publicizing and promoting Serbian folk music.
-Miroslav Bata Marcetic has devoted his entire professional career to the preservation and perpetuation of folklore and dance.
+June Camp is excited to welcome Bata Marčetić to teach Serbian Folk Dances.
+Miroslav Bata Marčetić was a leading performer, soloist and choreographer, with the Serbian National Folk Ensemble “Kolo” in Belgrade, Serbia and in Montenegro (former Yugoslavia) for 17 years.
+He has received numerous awards for his artistic work.
+After attending nearly all folk dance seminars held in the former Yugoslavia, he became an instructor for workshops held in his native country, in Japan, Israel, and now in Canada and the USA.
+As a well-known choreographer, he was chosen by the Folk Dance Association of Serbia to be a judge at folklore competitions in Serbia and Montenegro from 1980 to 1993.
+After coming to Toronto, his current home, he worked with both the international and the Serbian folk dance communities, and in 2004, Bata established his own school of dance, the “Academy of Serbian Folk Dancing,” which includes more than 300 dancers of all ages, as well as a folk band instructed and directed by Mica Petrovic, a music coach dedicated to publicizing and promoting Serbian folk music.
+Bata has devoted his entire professional career to the preservation and perpetuation of folklore and dance.
 His contribution to the Canadian Serbian folklore community is immeasurable.
+Over the past 15 years, Bata has taught numerous workshops to the international dance community, including appearances at Pinewoods and Stockton Folk Dance Camp in 2012.

 Live music parties EVERY EVENING by members of the Pinewoods Band: